Parks and Open Space Zoning Project

 Share Parks and Open Space Zoning Project on Facebook Share Parks and Open Space Zoning Project on Twitter Share Parks and Open Space Zoning Project on Linkedin Email Parks and Open Space Zoning Project link

-The City Council directed staff to develop a new Parks Zone as part of the 2024 Comprehensive Plan Periodic Review.
-After receiving feedback on the initial draft of the Parks Zone development regulations from the Parks and Recreation Commission (PRC), Planning Commission (PC), and the community, the project was returned to the PRC for further input and analysis.
-The PRC provided a recommendation to separate the zoning work into two separate zones: one for open space lands and one for developed parks.
-The Open Space Zone was identified as the first phase of the project, which was completed in 2024 with input from the PRC, Open Space Conservancy Trust (OSCT) Board, and the PC.
-The Open Space Zone was adopted by the City Council with Ordinance No. 24C-15, establishing development regulations for City-owned open space lands.
+The City Council directed staff to develop a new Parks Zone as part of the 2024 Comprehensive Plan Periodic Review to establish development regulations for City-owned parks and open space lands.
+After receiving feedback on the initial draft of the Parks Zone development regulations from the Parks and Recreation Commission (PRC), Planning Commission (PC), and the community, the project was returned to the PRC for further review.
+The PRC provided a recommendation to separate the project into two separate zones: one for parks and another for open space lands.
+The Open Space Zone was identified as the first phase of the project, which was developed in 2024 with direction from the PRC, Open Space Conservancy Trust (OSCT) Board, and the PC.
+The Open Space Zone was adopted by the City Council with Ordinance No. 24C-15 effective December 31, 2024.

-The City Council directed staff to develop a new Parks Zone as part of the 2024 Comprehensive Plan Periodic Review.
-After receiving feedback on the initial draft of the Parks Zone development regulations from the Parks and Recreation Commission (PRC), Planning Commission (PC), and the community, the project was returned to the PRC for further input and analysis.
-The PRC provided a recommendation to separate the zoning work into two separate zones: one for open space lands and one for developed parks.
-The Open Space Zone was identified as the first phase of the project, which was completed in 2024 with input from the PRC, Open Space Conservancy Trust (OSCT) Board, and the PC.
-The Open Space Zone was adopted by the City Council with Ordinance No. 24C-15, establishing development regulations for City-owned open space lands.
+The City Council directed staff to develop a new Parks Zone as part of the 2024 Comprehensive Plan Periodic Review to establish development regulations for City-owned parks and open space lands.
+After receiving feedback on the initial draft of the Parks Zone development regulations from the Parks and Recreation Commission (PRC), Planning Commission (PC), and the community, the project was returned to the PRC for further review.
+The PRC provided a recommendation to separate the project into two separate zones: one for parks and another for open space lands.
+The Open Space Zone was identified as the first phase of the project, which was developed in 2024 with direction from the PRC, Open Space Conservancy Trust (OSCT) Board, and the PC.
+The Open Space Zone was adopted by the City Council with Ordinance No. 24C-15 effective December 31, 2024.

 Leave a Comment